 Plank position with hands in a diamond position in front of your head.
 Pressing the side of your hands into the floor, straighten your arms.
 It’s a small movement and very challenging – really hits the triceps.

 Jump up on a bench, then step carefully down.
 Repeat.

 One of the most effective exercises for creating strength in the legs while improving explosive speed and sports performance.
 A real calorie burner!

-You want a bench that is high enough to be challenging, but not so high that you might not make it.
+You want a high enough bench to be challenging but not so high that you might not make it.
 Also, the bench should be secure and completely immobile.
 Don’t let your mind wander on this one.
 Focus on the task at hand.